 Shetler explains, “Without that mandate to change, it naive to expect an organisation that is very comfortable with its way of working to decide to spontaneously transform itself”.
 The DTA has worked towards transforming the Australian government for 16 months and they have already achieved so much.
 Imagine what your organisation could achieve thanks to a digital transformation.

-We strongly recommended you watch the webinar 'Thriving Digital Workplaces: Best Practices for Success'.
+We strongly recommended you watch the webinar 'Thriving Digital Workplaces: Best Practices for Success' or download the free guide 'How to Build a Productive & Engaged Digital Workplace'.

-We take a closer look at how to implement a thriving digital workplace.
+We take a closer look at how to implement a thriving digital workplace step-by-step.
 You'll discover best practices to help your staff succeed this year and beyond.